-It's hard enough to deal with your own emotions when you have PMDD, but add another person to the mix and it can become even messier.
-Here are some lessons I've learned AND AM STILL LEARNING!
+It's hard enough to deal with your own emotions when you have PMDD, but adding your significant other to the mix can make it even more difficult.
+Here are some lessons I've learned and am still learning!

 My PMDD (pre-menstrual dysphoric disorder) was debilitating.
 After making some changes to my lifestyle, my symptoms have reduced dramatically.
 Here's what I did to ease my symptoms.